mslusarz/csv-nix-tools/doc/csv-add-rev.1.md

 # DESCRIPTION #

-XXX
+Read CSV stream from standard input and print it back to standard output with a new column produced by reversing another column characterwise.

--c name
+-c *NAME*
-:   XXX
+:   use column *NAME* as an input

--n new-name
+-n *NEW-NAME*
-:   XXX
+:   create column *NEW-NAME* as an output

 -s, --show
 :   print output in table format